jaab30/Word-Guess-Game/README.md

 I made a for loop to be able to check for the answers by checking for the position of the character method charAt().

 When the user guesses the correct band, a picture of the band comes up and a song from the band start to play.
-Also, text with the band name a name of the song is inserted below the band picture.
+Also, text with the band name and the name of the song is inserted below the band picture.

 When user missed 12 times, user gets an alert to re-start the game or quit.